tkhamez/neucore/doc/features.md

 if someone has accidentally created two accounts by logging in with an alt that has not yet been added to the main account.

+## Console application

+The console application has commands to:
+- update characters with information from ESI, like corporation etc. and checks ESI tokens.
+- perform automatic group assignment based on corporation and alliance to group configuration.

 ## Architecture

 Backend and Frontend are developed as separated apps, they communicate via an API.